 We’re committed to providing an excellent service to all of our customers.
 We want to hear your feedback on what we do well and how we can improve.
-We particularly want to hear from you when you feel we’ve not met your needs, so that we can investigate, respond to your complaint, and do better in future.
+We particularly want to hear from you when you feel we’ve not met your needs, so that we can investigate, address your concerns, and do better in the future.

 If you have feedback on our products and services relating to a particular subject, contact the relevant subject department.